Coming from the sunshine coast of Southern England

 An early picture of the area looking to the east, in the distance the sea houses.

-The orginal settlement of Burne from which the town gained its name.
+The original settlement of Burne from which the town gained its name.
 In the middle you can make out St Mary's Church built in 1145.

 This sketch shows the area around Marine Gardens.
 In those days coal barges regularly beached here allowing horse and carts to take the coal to the outlying villages.

 In one of the sea houses Charles Darwin wrote part of his 'Orgins of Species' during his visits around 1850.

 In June 1780, the children of George III spent their summer holiday in the Round House (formerly a windmill), which stood where the pier entrance is now.

 The Round House and Field House to the right, were demolished in 1841 owing to the encroachment of the sea.

 This is Holywell at the end of the 19th century before the Italian Gardens were created.